fmigacz-zz/devsecops-architecture/articles/devsecops-in-github.md

 1. GitHub Actions deploys the build artifacts to App Service, while making changes to other cloud resources like service endpoints
 1. Azure Policy evaluates the Azure resources in the deployment and potentially denies the release, modifies the cloud resources, or creates warning events in the activity log
 1. Azure Security Center identifies attacks targeting applications running in this project's deployments
-1. Continuous monitoring with Azure Monitor can revert (rollback) a commit based on monitoring data
+1. Continuous monitoring with Azure Monitor can revert (rollback) to a previous commit based on monitoring data

 ## Components